← Back to ResourcesBreed Guides

 Supplementation (discuss with cardiologist):

-• Taurine — some Dobermans benefit regardless of diet. $20–$50/month
+• Taurine.
+Some Dobermans benefit regardless of diet. $20–$50/month

-• L-carnitine — supports cardiac function
+• L-carnitine for cardiac function support

-• Omega-3 — anti-inflammatory + cardiac support
+• Omega-3 for anti-inflammatory and cardiac support

-• CoQ10 — emerging evidence for cardiac support
+• CoQ10 (emerging evidence for cardiac support)

 Rescue Dobermans arriving on unknown diet: transition to grain-inclusive WSAVA-compliant diet within first 30–60 days.
 Monitor for any cardiac symptoms during transition.